Police covering Marple and District

 An EMERGENCY CALL is where there is an immediate threat to life or property.
 For example, where someone is being attacked or threatened, or where there is a burglary in progress.

-If, for example you return home to find that your home has been burgled or your car has been stolen, although it is bound to be a distressing situation, if there is no immediate danger you should call the non-emergency number in order to keep the 999 lines clear.
+If, for example you return home to find that your home has been burgled or your car has been stolen, although it is bound to be a distressing situation, if there is no immediate danger you should call the non-emergency number or Online Chat in order to keep the 999 lines clear.

 You can also contact Crime Stoppers (Greater Manchester).